The Delegation Deception (Part IV)

 • When should we hire someone to lead our sales & marketing team?

-As long as someone is responsible for ensuring that the right priorities are chosen & followed, you won’t have to worry about your team’s what decisions going off the rails.
+So you need a mechanism for ensuring that the right priorities are chosen & followed.
+That way, so you won’t have to worry about the what decisions going off the rails.

 And how do you know that the right priorities will be chosen?